logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-update-4/macos.md

 ## TestArchitect Automation

--   **Support for test automation on iOS 8.1.x and iOS 8.0.x**: TestArchitect extends mobile testing and introduces support for testing iOS 8 applications. \(See [iOS Automation](/automation-guide/application-testing/mobile-testing/testing-mobile-applications/ios-automation/) for more information.\)
+-   Support for test automation on iOS 8.1.x and iOS 8.0.x: TestArchitect extends mobile testing and introduces support for testing iOS 8 applications. \(See [iOS Automation](/automation-guide/application-testing/mobile-testing/testing-mobile-applications/ios-automation/) for more information.\)
     -   You can now create automated tests for iOS applications running on the latest versions of Apple smartphones, including iPhone 6 and iPhone 6 Plus.
     -   TestArchitect recognizes iOS controls in tested iOS applications.
 It also provides specific built-in actions for each control class for simulating user actions on the controls and for retrieving data from them.
--   [**Database support**](/automation-guide/application-testing/testing-with-databases/): With this update, TestArchitect allows you to interface with a variety of standardized database systems.
+-   [Database support](/automation-guide/application-testing/testing-with-databases/): With this update, TestArchitect allows you to interface with a variety of standardized database systems.
 A set of new built-in actions and harness methods allows your tests to [connect to, and run queries](/automation-guide/application-testing/testing-with-databases/) against, Microsoft SQL Server, MySQL, and MS Excel data sources.

     |Action|Harness method|Description|
     |------|--------------|-----------|